Setasign/SetaPDF-Signer-Addon-PKCS11/README.md

 ## Requirements

-This modules requires the [PKCS11](https://github.com/gamringer/php-pkcs11) PHP extension to be installed.
+This module requires the [PKCS11](https://github.com/gamringer/php-pkcs11) PHP extension to be installed.

 You also need to provide the path to the PKCS11 module of your device.